Selling Your House

 Home warranty for the buyer.
 Whether because the buyer requests it or to make the buyer feel secure about the home purchase, many sellers purchase a home warranty on the buyer’s behalf.
 This is a service contract that covers repairs to appliances and certain systems within the house for the first year of ownership.
 It will cost between about $300 and $900, depending in part on the house itself and on where you live.

-Homeowners’ association fees.
-If you’re in a community governed by a homeowners’ association (HOA), you may need to pay for various items, starting with a certificate of compliance showing that the condition of your property isn’t violating any HOA rules and you are up to date on your fees and assessments.
-You will likely also need to pay a fee for copies of all the documents (Covenants, Conditions, & Restrictions or “CC & Rs” and so forth) that you must provide to your prospective buyer.
+Homeowners’ association–related fees.
+If you’re in a community governed by a homeowners’ association (HOA), also called a common interest community (CIC), you may need to pay for various items, among them a certificate of compliance showing that the condition of your property isn’t violating any HOA or CIC rules and that you are up to date on your fees and assessments.
+You will likely also need to pay a fee for a “resale” package to be prepared for the prospective buyer, which includes copies of all the documents (Covenants, Conditions, & Restrictions or CC&Rs, bylaws, and so forth) that you must provide.
 Check with your HOA for the details—but expect to pay several hundred dollars at least.
 Do this sooner rather than later—some HOAs move slowly on such requests, and you’ll pay more if you have to ask for a rush.
 What’s more, you may have to make repairs or other changes to bring your property into compliance.
 For example, your HOA may require that you replace a dead tree on your property before you close on your home.